Tax Talk – Taking money from your IRAs tax-free

 So, you take it out of your IRAs, which would be a taxable event, but then deduct it because you’re spending it on medical costs, in essence cancelling out the taxes due.

 I want to go into a little bit deeper, why that might be important when looking at the big picture.
-We want to think about how everything is connected and what we do in one area affects another area: cash flow, investment positionings, estate preservation and tax planning.

 How IRAs, ROTHs, Non-Qualified and Life Insurance is Taxed to Beneficiaries